Home Employee Dismissal | Employment Law Services | Darwin Gray

 What if an employee has been with their employer for less than 2 years?

-If an employee has less than 2 years’ service with their employer, they can’t normally bring a claim for unfair dismissal (only an automatic unfair dismissal claim).
+If an employee has less than 2 years’ service with their employer, they can’t normally bring a claim for ordinary unfair dismissal (only an automatic unfair dismissal claim).
 This means that it is easier to carry out a fair dismissal of an employee with less than 2 years’ service, as long as the employer does not:

 • Base its decision to carry out the dismissal on any discriminatory reason (e.g. because of an employee’s age, sex, race, disability, religion etc);